CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview/_index.md

 events make it easy to both find faults and misconfigurations, and to fix them.

-The UI is accessible in both on-site and in-cloud deployments.
+The UI is accessible in both on-premises and in-cloud deployments.
 It is supported on Google Chrome.
 Other popular browsers may be used, but have not been tested and may have some presentation issues.